 For adults with sudden chest pain, tests are done to rule out dangerous causes.
 For most people, initial tests include

-If symptoms suggest an acute coronary syndrome or if no other cause is clear (particularly in people who are at high risk), doctors usually measure levels of substances that indicate heart damage (cardiac markers) in the blood (at least two separate times over a few hours) and do several ECGs.
-If these tests do not show an acute coronary syndrome, doctors often then do a stress test (see Diagnosis of Heart and Blood Vessel Disorders: Stress Testing) before people go home or within a few days.
+If symptoms suggest an acute coronary syndrome or if no other cause is clear (particularly in people who are at high risk), doctors usually measure levels of substances that indicate heart damage (cardiac markers) in the blood (at least two separate times over a few hours) and do repeated ECGs.
+If these tests do not show an acute coronary syndrome, doctors often then do a stress test (see Stress Testing) before people go home or within a few days.
 For a stress test, ECG or an imaging test (such as echocardiography) is done during exercise (often on a treadmill) or after a drug is given to make the heart beat fast.

 In people who have had chest pain for a long time, immediate threats to life are unlikely.
 Most doctors initially do only a chest x-ray and then do other tests based on the person's symptoms and examination findings.